 Don't miss out!
 Join the thousands of people who subscribe to our once-daily email or our free miles and points Facebook group with all the best travel news.
 Some links on this page may pay me a commission - as always, thanks for your support if you use them

 Ah yes… the worst feeling in the world – having a vacation mentally planned, but when you go to actually book the trip, you realize there’s a major problem.
-This sinking feeling in the stomach happened to me earlier this week
+This sinking feeling in the stomach has happened to me a couple of times – here’s one example from back in 2015.

 Planning a trip to Las Vegas and Phoenix